-Tropical storm Teddy forms in the Atlantic - U.S. NHC | Science-Environment
+Tropical Storm Teddy forms in the Atlantic - U.S. NHC | Science-Environment

 The system is located about 1,110 miles (1,785 km) west of the Cape Verde Islands, packing maximum sustained winds of 40 miles per hour (65 km/h).
-It is expected to head west-north-west for one or two days before veering north-west, the NHC said.
+It is expected to head west-northwest for one or two days before veering northwest, the NHC added.
+A new tropical depression, Twenty-One, has formed about 330 miles (535 km/h) west-northwest of the Cape Verde islands, and is expected to be short lived, the Miami-based weather forecaster said.

 - READ MORE ON: